antonblanchard/microwatt/README.md

 cd ../../../
 ```

+  A prebuilt micropython image is also available in the micropython/ directory.

 - Microwatt uses ghdl for simulation.
 Either install this from your
   distro or build it.
+Microwatt requires ghdl to be built with the LLVM
+  or gcc backend, which not all distros do (Fedora does, Debian/Ubuntu
+  appears not to). ghdl with the LLVM backend is likely easier to build.

+  If building ghdl from scratch is too much for you, the microwatt Makefile
+  supports using Docker or podman images.
+Read through the Makefile for details.

-Next build microwatt:
+- Next build microwatt:

 ```
 git clone https://github.com/antonblanchard/microwatt